jeffpar/pcjs.v1/disks/pc/os2/misc/1.0/88286/README.md

     automount:
       A:
         name: OS/2 1.0 Debugger Boot Disk
-        path: /disks/pc/os2/misc/1.0/debugger/OS210-BOOT.json
+        path: /disks/pc/os2/misc/1.0/OS210-88286.json
+redirect_from:
+  - /disks/pc/os2/misc/1.0/debugger/
 ---

 OS/2 1.0 Debugger Boot Disk
 ---

 This disk contains a version of OS/2 1.0 built on October 12, 1988, which includes the built-in kernel debugger used by Microsoft and IBM for internal development.

 Note that [IBM OS/2 1.0](/disks/pc/os2/ibm/1.0/) was finalized in October 1987, nearly a year before the timestamps of these files, indicating that this was a private build of IBM OS/2 1.0.
 When this disk boots, it displays: